brunoyin/test-drive/python/sqlalchemy/README.md

 sqlalchemy is widely used.
 For example, Pandas read_sql uses sqlalchemy to connect to a supported database.

 In this test, I want to transfer all records between two identitical tables.
-It is useful when you need to move data between 2 non-production environment.
+It is useful when you need to move data between 2 non-production environments.
 This is not the most efficient way to move data, but I will show here that it's very convenient to move small data sets.

 ### Here is how it works: